 History:

 As part of an ongoing platform lengthening effort, the platforms of State and Dearborn had been lengthened to the point of connecting, creating a station referred to as State/Dearborn.
-By 1930, all three Van Buren stations had been lengthened to the point of being continuous from State to LaSalle (but, at the same time, State seems to have also regained its individual identity).
-The station houses themselves were expanded and improved upon several times in addition to being decorated for the holidays every year.
+By 1930, all three Van Buren stations had been lengthened to the point of being continuous from State to LaSalle (but, at the same time, State seems to have also regained its individual identity as a separate station stop).

 This location did without a Loop "L" station for the next 24 years.
 In 1997, a new station, Library-State/Van Buren, was built between State and Dearborn in conjunction with the construction of the new Harold Washington Library.